 Apart from outside-in data insight, competitor inside-out deployment and strategy is also crucial reference before starting.
 For example, what keywords they’re using on the meta tags, how they name the URLs, etc. For this case, I recommend you to use scream frog.

-Scrape Large Set of Keyword Suggestion Using Keyword Software
+eCommerce SEO – Scrape Large Set of Keyword Suggestions Using Keyword Software

 Now you have a list of root keywords on hand.
-It’s after you evaluated the product value proposition, reviewing competitors’ practice, and customer search queries.
+It’s after you evaluated the product value proposition, reviewed competitors’ practices, and customer search queries.

 Again we can type in the root keywords in MOZ or SEMRush, for the purpose of generating the root keyword variations and suggestions.
 You can use them on on-site and off-site optimization.